Sub Coulomb barrier d+$^{208}$Pb scattering in the time-dependent basis function approach: Results and Discussions

-Our results can be contrasted and compared with previous analyses.
-It is reported in Ref.~\cite{Rodning:1982zz} that the polarization potential plays the dominant role in explaining the experimental $R(E_d)$ below $5.5$ MeV, which is later confirmed by Ref.~\cite{Moro:1999fcl}.
-Our result is consistent with the conclusion of these two papers.
-However, a discrepancy between Ref.~\cite{Rodning:1982zz} and Ref.~\cite{Moro:1999fcl} arises for $E_d>5.5$ MeV.
-It is predicted in Ref.~\cite{Rodning:1982zz} that the strong interaction between the projectile and the target becomes increasingly important for $5.5$ MeV$<E_d<7$ MeV.
-Calculations in Ref.~\cite{Moro:1999fcl} indicate that $R(E_d)$ is always dominated by the polarization potential over this energy range though the strong interaction becomes increasingly significant with increasing energy.
-We are closer to Ref.~\cite{Moro:1999fcl} since we find that the internal {\it E1} transitions of the projectile play the dominant role in reproducing experimental data for $5.5$ MeV$<E_d<7$ MeV.
+We can distinguish our results from those of previous analyses.
+Ref.~\cite{Rodning:1982zz} shows that the polarization potential plays the dominant role in explaining the experimental $R(E_d)$ below $6$ MeV, which is later confirmed by Ref.~\cite{Moro:1999fcl}.
+Our result is consistent with this conclusion of these two papers.
+However, the contributions of the optical potential and the polarization potential are found to be comparable in Ref.~\cite{Rodning:1982zz} for reproducing the experimental $R(E_d)$ at $E_d=7$ MeV, while the role of the optical potential is much less significant than that of the polarization potential in Ref.~\cite{Moro:1999fcl}.
+We are closer to Ref.~\cite{Moro:1999fcl} since we have not included an optical potential and we find that the non-perturbative internal {\it E1} transitions of the projectile play the dominant role in approximately reproducing the experimental data.

+The optical model calculations in Refs.~\cite{Rodning:1982zz,Moro:1999fcl} do not take internal transitions of the deuteron projectile into account explicitly.
+In the tBF calculations, we include the internal transitions of the deuteron projectile in a non-perturbative manner.
+Nevertheless, we find, in agreement with Refs.~\cite{Rodning:1982zz,Moro:1999fcl}, that the polarization potential produces the largest effect at energies below $6.5$ MeV as shown in Fig. \ref{fig4} (b).
+However, due to the rapid increase in the higher-order {\it E1} transitions, the effect of the polarization potential in the tBF method is smaller than that found in Refs.~\cite{Rodning:1982zz,Moro:1999fcl} at $E_d=7$ MeV.

+Note that we adopt the same polarization potential as in Ref.~\cite{Rodning:1982zz}, which is unregulated and calculated with Eq.~(\ref{eq:VSOP}).
+On the other hand, the unregulated polarization potential and a regulated dynamical polarization potential are employed in Ref.~\cite{Moro:1999fcl}.
+The regulator in the dynamical polarization potential in Ref.~\cite{Moro:1999fcl} corresponds to a range that is half of the closest approach for the head-on collision.
+The minimum closest approach for this work is $17.2$ fm (for $E_d=7$ MeV and $\theta=150^\circ$) where the unregulated polarization potential is about $-0.0351$ MeV and the correction of the regulation to the polarization potential is less than $0.0007$ MeV, which is negligibly small.
+We can therefore infer that the effect of the regulation in the polarization potential on our results would be insignificant, which is consistent with Ref.~\cite{Moro:1999fcl}.
+The contribution of the regulation in the polarization potential would likely be more significant when investigating Coulomb dissociations at higher incident energies.

+To quantify the significance of the polarization potential in reproducing the experimental $R(E_d)$, we present in Table~\ref{tab:table1} the quantity $\chi^2$/data with and without the polarization potential.
+We define $\chi^2$/data as follows